robcodehub/fullstack-recipe-clone-public/README.md

   #### Backend

-- [x] - Write a route to serve up a single recipe (based on its id), _including that recipes'_ user
+- [x] Write a route to serve up a single recipe (based on its id), _including that recipes'_ user
-- [x] - Write a route to serve up a single user (based on their id), _including that user's_ recipes
+- [x] Write a route to serve up a single user (based on their id), _including that user's_ recipes

 #### Frontend
-- [ ] IN PROGRESS - Write a component to display a single recipe with the following information:
+- [x] Write a component to display a single recipe with the following information:
-  - [ ] IN PROGRESS - The recipe's name, image, directions, ingredients, cuisine and healthScore
+  - [x] The recipe's name, image, directions, ingredients, cuisine and healthScore
-  - [ ] IN PROGRESS - The recipe's user and their chefScore
+  - [x]  The recipe's user and their chefScore
-- [ ] IN PROGRESS - Display the appropriate recipes's info when the url matches `/recipes/:recipeId`
+- [x] Display the appropriate recipes's info when the url matches `/recipes/:recipeId`
 - [x] - Clicking on a recipe from the all-recipes view should navigate to show that recipe in the single-recipe view

 - [ ] IN PROGRESS - Write a component to display a single user with the following information: